 - Behave in a “mysophobic/germophobic” manner, with a constant need to disinfect and sanitize surfaces

-For many seniors, going on errands — like a trip to the pharmacy — remains an experience that’s strange at best and terrifying at worst.
+In reality, for many seniors, going on errands — like a trip to the pharmacy — remains an experience that’s strange at best and terrifying at worst.
 Because of their heightened anxiety, many prefer to stay home.
 This further exacerbates their feelings of loneliness and isolation.

 Prayer and Worship Services Aren’t What They Used To Be

-Many places of worship have reduced capacity.
+Indeed, many places of worship have reduced capacity.

 - Here in NYC, churches and temples must operate at 50% capacity now that we’re in Phase Four of reopening.